 Transit service is one of the oldest travel demand measures.
 An efficient transit system can be a strong incentive in attracting SOV users to switch modes.
 Transit projects tend to reduce VMT in relatively small quantities, but do improve accessibility and roadway travel times and decrease congestion on the roadway.
 Transit, as a TDM strategy, is most effective when there is a demand for its service and there are few other options.
-However, concerns such as poor public perception of the transit system and long transit trip times need to be addressed.
-Improved bus bays/stops and security monitors on the bus and at the stations can help decrease the negative feelings people have towards the transit system.
 Technologies such a bus priority signals at intersections, real-time information on transit schedules and arrivals, reserved transit lanes or rights-of-way for transit, and increased/realigned transit routes and frequencies can help reduce transit trip times.
-Also, implementation of park-andride lots could increase ridership levels.
+Also, implementation of park-and-ride lots could increase ridership levels.
 However, passengers need to feel that their vehicle will be safe unattended.
 Another way to attract passengers would be to implement a regional express bus service.
 The Bi-State Region does not have one central business district like many of the other areas that have implemented an express bus service; however, there are a few large employment areas where this could be possible.